shaoyuhlq/HuangLinqing0228.github.io/_pages/about.md

 News
 ======
+- 2026.04: One paper is accepted by IEEE JSTARS, congratulations to co-authors.
 - 2026.03: One paper is accepted by Neurocomputing.
 - 2026.03: One paper is accepted by ICME 2026, congratulations to co-authors.
 - 2026.02: I serve as a Youth Editorial Board Member for ENGINEERING Information Technology & Electronic Engineering (2024-IF: 2.9).
 - 2026.02: One paper is accepted by CVPR 2026.